justincabrer2021/Project1-justincabrer2021/README.md

 ## Notes

 I was struggling with finding a topic as well as adding images.
-Based on my learnings on lab 1, I was able to sync my codepath, github, and VScode much smoother and quicker.
+Based on my studies and learnings on lab 1, I was able to sync my codepath, github, and VScode much smoother and quicker.

 ## License